 Study Areas

-If you are interested in studying living things, from amoebas to humans, you may want to choose a major in life sciences.
+If you are interested in studying microorganisms or humans in general, you may want to choose a major in life sciences.
 This area allows you to study animals as a zoologist or focus on genetics to understand the causes of hereditary diseases.

-On the other hand, if you choose to study science, you are studying non-living objects and systems.
-As a physicist, you can study the properties of matter and movement, or as an astronomer, you can explore the universe beyond Earth.
+As a physicist, you can study the properties of matter and movement, or as an astronomer, you can explore the universe.

 Would you like to study the oceans, the air, the ecosystems, or even the chemical makeup of the earth itself?
 You can study climate change, natural disasters, or ecosystems by studying Earth Sciences.

-Engineers can specialize in areas such as chemistry, civil engineering, electrical engineering, or mechanical engineering.
+Engineers can specialize in areas such as chemical, civil, computer, engineering, electrical engineering, or mechanical engineering.
 What they all have in common is that they apply scientific knowledge and processes to find solutions to problems or to imagine new ways of using scientific knowledge.

 As an engineer, your work can have a huge impact on the world.
 For example, engineers have developed water pipes that can bend during an earthquake, making it impossible to break under stress.